Evaluation of Vision-Guided Shared Control for Assistive Robotics Manipulators (ARM Control)

 Intervention / Treatment

-Participants will pay one visit to the lab where they will be asked to complete a set of manipulation tasks using a wheelchair-mounted robotic manipulator using the new custom vision-guided control and default joystick or switch control.
-The sequence of the two control methods will be counterbalanced.
+Participants will pay one visit to the lab where they will be asked to complete a set of manipulation tasks using a wheelchair-mounted robotic manipulator first using the new custom vision-guided shared (VGS) control, and after a break, using default joystick or switch control.
+The sequence of the two control methods are fixed.

 What is the study measuring?